Considering UV Treatments? Assessment comes first.

 Not Sure?
 Let’s Break It Down.

-What is UV therapy?
+What is a UV Light Treatment?

-How long does a UV therapy session take?
+How long does a UV Treatment take?

 Most appointments are relatively short, with exposure times varying depending on skin type, treatment history and individual protocols.

-How often can I have UV therapy?
+How often can I have a UV Treatment?

 Frequency varies between individuals.
 Consistency is often important when following a UV therapy programme, and treatment schedules are discussed during consultation.
 There must be a day in between each treatment also.